system76/docs/content/pop-cosmic-keyboard-shortcuts.md

 - On generic third-party products, it may be labeled with a Windows logo.
 - On Mac accessories, it may be labeled `command`.

 In Pop!\_OS, the Super key handles the majority of OS and window actions.
-This key is represented by Pop in the lists below.
 All key bindings can be modified in COSMIC Settings (Input devices > Keyboard > Keyboard shortcuts).

 ### Direction keys